 This form of equity release works by you borrowing, or releasing, a percentage of your home's value, which is secured against your home.
 The percentage you can release will depend on your age, with older borrowers able to release higher percentages than younger borrowers.

 Interest is charged on the amount you release and the amount you owe increases over time as interest is accrued.
 The mortgage and interest are repaid on death, or if you must move into permanent long-term care.
 You don't have to make any repayments but there are some providers who do allow regular repayments to be made should you wish to.

 This is the percentage of the property's value that you owe the equity release provider.
 You can only borrow up to a certain Loan to Value (e.g. 50%), and as interest is added to a lifetime mortgage the percentage you owe may increase over time, especially if house prices grow slowly.

 Most equity release plans will allow you to take your money as a cash lump sum.
 This lump sum is tax-free.

-Contact the Moneyfacts Equity Release Advice Service provided by MCB Financial Services, which offers advice on lifetime mortgages.
-There’s no obligation to proceed, and an advice fee of £999 is only payable on completion of your lifetime mortgage.
+Contact the Moneyfacts Equity Release Advice Service provided by MCB Financial Services, which offers no obligation advice on lifetime mortgages.

 MCB’s advice is always quality checked and you’ll only be recommended a product where neither you nor your loved ones will ever owe more than the value of your home.
 Their expert team can answer your questions, guide you through the process and help you make the right decision for your circumstances.